 Serving Suggestions

-Once you have made your bean dip exactly how you like it, you can serve it along with so many different things!
-It can serve as a dip or a spread or even a side!
+Once you have made your own bean dip exactly how you like it, you can serve it along with so many different things!
+It can serve as a dip, a spread, or even a side!
 Try pairing it with some of my personal favorites:

 Bean dip served in a white bowl next to chips.